 - Find out more about the Jardin du Luxembourg on the blog

 - Visit the official website of the French Senate.

 1st and 6th arrondissements

-Despite its name, the Pont-Neuf (literally New Bridge) is Paris’ oldest standing bridge.
+Despite its name, the Pont-Neuf (New Bridge) is Paris’ oldest bridge.
 Spanning the Seine between the Right and Left Banks, it crosses the western tip of the Île de la Cité.

 Pont-Neuf is a stone bridge built in different stages between 1578 and 1607.
-The construction of a new bridge was decided in 1577 by king Henri III who laid the first stone on the 31st May 1578.
+The construction of a new bridge was decided in 1577 by King Henri III, who laid the first stone on the 31st of May 1578.

 Pont Alexandre III

 7th and 8th arrondissements

 Spanning the River Seine, Pont Alexandre III dates back to 1900 and is reminiscent of the Belle Epoque era.